CartoDB/camshaft/docs/INTERNALS.md

 All Nodes in the Analysis are identified by an ID.
 IDs are unique within an the graph.

+Nodes work like black boxes, internal implementation is hidden and we only care about what their output is: a SQL query.

+In that matter a Node could cache result in a table, or several tables, and return a plain `SELECT * FROM cached_table` query from that cached table.
+Or it could even generate several cache tables, e.g., a routing analysis could generate a table for lines and another for points.

 ## Workflow data structure

 Workflow graph is a directed acyclic graph.